 These measures are handled by the Technical team in charge of the ELG operations that set an appropriate security assessment team.
-Such team will regularly review this policy and report to the ELG management any newly identified threats or vulnerabilities of the platform components with the appropriate measures to address them.
-These will be documented in the Platform development reports.
+The team regularly reviews this policy and reports to the ELG management any newly identified threats or vulnerabilities of the platform components with the appropriate measures to address them.
+These are documented in the Platform development reports.